You Drive Me Crazy (T-ara song): Commercial performance

+The music video topped GOMTV's music chart, and reached 1 million views within a week of release.

 Promotion

 Promotion for "You Drive Me Crazy" began on March 15, 2010.

 Reception

 Commercial performance

 "You Drive Me Crazy" peaked at number one on the Gaon Digital Chart, holding its position for two weeks.
 It sold 3 million downloads by the end of 2010 and ranked at number 16 on the annual chart.

 Critical reception

 Robbie Daw of Idolator drew comparisons to American singer Britney Spears, commenting: "the "Womanizer" beat, the "If U Seek Amy" melody and the wardrobe that looks like it was stolen from the storage unit housing the "...Baby One More Time" video shoot memorabilia. [...]
 You know, the line "you empower me, sexy shadow" is simply just not used enough in pop songs these days.
 So props for that, T-ara."

 In 2017, SBS PopAsia, along with NME in 2024, named "You Drive Me Crazy" as among the group's best singles.
 KKBox Hong Kong also included it in their list of "The Best 10 classic K-pop songs of 2010".